Agentless vs Agent-Based Security

 Now that you know the pros and cons of each type of service, you can make informed decisions about how to deploy each to protect your infrastructure components.
 By combining agent-based and agentless systems, you can realize the best of both worlds.

-Prisma Cloud is one of the few enterprise security platforms that offers both agent-based and agentless security options under a single solution.
-To learn more, you can visit the official site at https://www.paloaltonetworks.com/prisma/cloud.
+Cloud native workload security shouldn't require you to compromise your needs based on someone else's architecture.
+Prisma Cloud is one of the few enterprise security platforms that offers both agent-based and agentless security options in a single solution.
+See how simple and powerful the combination of agentless and agent-based security can be.